Odion100/full-stack-interview/README.md

 1. Use 'Add Robot' button to Add robots
 2. Robots can be edited in the table at all times
 3. select two robots to make the 'Battle!' button appear
+4. Click the 'Battle' button to navigate to the Battle Page
+5. Click the 'Fight!' button to generate random battle results

 ---